 The Evoque represents a new dawn for Land Rover, one where the focus is squarely on driving down emissions and fuel consumption.
 It's important to separate the hype from the reality, though, and you'll need the entry-level diesel, front-wheel drive Evoque to achieve the headline-grabbing 56mpg economy figure and sub- 135g/km carbon dioxide output.
 Opt for this 188bhp Range Rover with four driven wheels and those figures take a bit of a hit, dropping to 50.2mpg and 149g/km.
 Still, that's not bad either, especially as they don't deteriorate further if you go for the 190bhp version.
 All of which puts this Evoque on a par for efficiency with the class-leading BMW X3 2.0D and well ahead of a rival Audi Q5 2.0 TDI.
 It all explains why commensurately low taxes, sub-prestige servicing costs and the promise of robust Range Rover residuals will help make the Evoque a compelling ownership proposition.

-Heated windscreen, Trailer stability assist, Terrain Response, Voice control system, EPAS, Push button starter, Trip computer, Electric/heated/folding door mirrors with memory + auto dipping and puddle lights...
+Heated windscreen, ABS, Terrain Response, Voice control system, EPAS, Push button starter, Trip computer, Electric/heated/folding door mirrors with memory + auto dipping and puddle lights, Diesel particulate filter...